 This model is smaller than the regular stovetop smoker, making it easier to stow away.
 This mini electric smoker comes with an instruction and cookbook, along with 2 tubs of wood chips which is enough for 10 times of smoking.

 Smoked Tri-Tip Recipe

 First of all let’s try this smoked tri-tip steak recipe.
 This is one of my favorite indoor smoker recipes.
-You will need 2 lbs (a kilo) of tri-tip at room temperature, which you can season with salt and black pepper.
+You will need 2 pounds (a kilo) of tri-tip at room temperature, which you can season with salt and black pepper.
 Add a dry rub to it.
-Let the meat sit for an hour or else cover and chill for about 8 hours, then bring it back to room temperature befor smoking.
+Let the meat sit for an hour.
+Else you can cover and chill for about 8 hours, then bring it back to room temperature before smoking.

 Indoor Smoker Recipe for Cheese

 Put your smoker over a very low heat, adding the wood chips following the instructions in the smoker manual.
 Add two 8oz (230g) of cheddar cheese.